Empower Your Practice

 • Pros: Multi-location support, marketing features, client app, strong notification system.

 1. Bookly is a WordPress plugin that turns any WordPress site into a booking system.
 It is flexible and integrates with a wide range of payment gateways.
-However, GDPR compliance depends entirely on how the WordPress site is configured and what additional plugins are installed.
+However, HIPAA compliance depends entirely on how the WordPress site is configured and what additional plugins are installed.

 bookly plugin